 Artists in schools program

 The SALA Artists in Schools Program, presented in partnership with Credit Union SA, aims to place practicing South Australian visual artists in schools across the State.
-In 2020, six schools were paired with an artist, giving students a chance to learn practical skills and gain confidence in artmaking.
-This Program also broadened students understanding of what it means to be an artist in South Australia today.
-This program was previously known as the Schools Artist in Residence Program.

 Frequently Asked Questions